 It is Germany’s capital city and is home to over 180 museums that provide a view of the city’s unique culture and history.
 Amazingly, Berlin is home to the greatest number of pet dogs, with over 100,000, and a plethora of pet-friendly and fun places to visit with your furry friend.

 2. Hamburg – 1,790,000

-Hamburg has a population of about 1.79 million, ranking it as the second most populated German city.
+Hamburg, which was founded in 808, has a population of about 1.79 million, ranking it as the second most populated German city.
 Hamburg is located in its namesake state of Hamburg and stretches across more than 291 square miles.
 The city of Hamburg is home to over 2,300 bridges – more than any other city in Germany or the world.

 The city of Hamburg is also popular for being the inspiration for delicious hamburgers, which appeared in the 18th or 19th century.
 However, there is some dispute surrounding this claim since bread and meat had been combined long before then.
 Irrespective, its name gives us good reason to believe that ground beef and patties did originate from Hamburg.

 Munich is arguably one of the most popular cities in Germany and is located in Bavaria, which shares a border with Austria.
 Founded in 1158, it is home to about 1.45 million people and ranks third on our list of most populated German cities.

 “München,” its original name, means “Home of Monks.”
 Munich originated from monks who followed the order of Saint Benedict, which is why Catholicism is the most common religion in the city.